Comply DP

-How ComplyDP scores public-surface DPDP preparedness.
-This page is our transparency and dispute baseline for published research scores.
+How ComplyDP evaluates DPDP disclosure obligations from a company's public website.
+This page is our transparency and dispute baseline for published research.

 Dataset reference: April 2026